2026 WSWD PO Final scaled

-Our dedicated team are based in the Children’s Hospital for Wales in Cardiff and in the community.
-They provide emotional, practical and financial support to families affected by cancer.
-Here, they share more about what they do, why they do it and the impact their work has on the families we support.
+Our team are here for families affected by childhood cancer in Wales, providing bespoke emotional, Here, they share more about what they do, why they do it and the impact their work has on the families we support.

-Lowri recently joined the Latch team in February 2026, where she supports Latch families alongside Helen and Hayley.
+Lowri recently joined the Latch team in February 2026

 From the moment I left school, I've been drawn to roles that support children and families.
 Those early experiences shaped my passion for helping others and led me into social work, where I've spent the last 12 years working with child and their families.